gvwilson/thirdbit/src/fiction/makers-return/index.md

 Metal clanged as more tentacles erupted from the swamp and fell across the hull.

-"Maybe—" Violet started to stay behind Sindy.
+"Maybe—" Violet started to say behind Sindy.

 "Hang on!"
 The captain threw himself into the seat beside Sindy's